blackbhc/refactor/README.md

    Note:

-   - (1) header-only is the default option, which is recommended for the first time installation.
+   - (1) header-only is recommended for the first time installation.
      Such option will define a `header-only` macro in the `galotfa` header files, which will make the library can be used without linking to the library files.
    - (2) if you encounter any error during the installation, please check the error message and run